maxims77/maxims77/README.md

 - 👋 Hi, I’m @maxims77
 - 👀 I’m interested in optimization in finance and performant systems
-- 🌱 I’m currently learning clojure/clojurescript
+- 🌱 I’m currently learning julia and pentaho PDI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on finacial data analysis
 - 📫 How to reach me via github message

 <!---